 NADCA states that a thorough cleaning should take three to five hours.
 While this service might cost more than what an uncertified contractor charges for a brisk cleaning, the results of a cleaning performed according to NADCA’s best practices will justify the time and cost.

 A properly trained contractor will perform the job thoroughly and carefully, ensuring that your ductwork winds up clean and undamaged.
-Hire a Best Pick duct cleaning contractor to ensure that you receive service that meets the industry standard for quality.
+Find a duct cleaning contractor to ensure that you receive service that meets the industry standard for quality.